firavoyage/blogging/readme.md

 - idle mode... _yawn_ how boring.
   - if you're not solving problems or writing up contributions
   - then don't blame me if your life is boring
+- on the still waters of oblivion
+  - i guide the wandering souls
 - konata is a mischievous, sarcastic and eccentric
   - yet good-natured and friendly girl
   - who is very intelligent but lazy